 How Does 5HTP Help You Lose Weight?

 Like we said, your body actually produces this chemical.
 It’s then converted into serotonin.
 The serotonin is then used to curb your appetite and improve your mood… and you lose weight.
-To get the most benefit from it, doctors are recommending an actual 5HTP supplement vs a serotonin one.
+To get the most benefit from it, doctors are recommending an actual 5HTP supplement.

-When you have higher levels of serotonin in your brain, your hunger dissipates and you actually feel fuller more often.
+When you have higher levels of serotonin in your brain, your hunger dissipates and you actually feel fuller.
 There’s a study that showed women reducing the amount of carbs they ate naturally.
 They didn’t even realize it, as they weren’t purposely trying to do so.

 How Safe is 5HTP?